psygo/dotfiles_artix/README.md

 # My Dotfiles

-These are my configuration files for Linux, I focus a lot on minimalism.
+These are my configuration files for Linux; I focus a lot on minimalism.
 Anyway, I currently use:

 - Konsole as my terminal &mdash; mostly because it supports font ligatures
 - Neovim